cheehu/xna2/README.md

 ## Acknowledgments

 NOMA is standing on the shoulders of giants.
-All the heavylifiting are done by the giants listed (but not limited to) below:
+All the heavylifiting are performed by the giants listed (but not limited to) below:

 * Python ecosystem (for the full list of depenencies, see [noma_dependencies.txt](noma_dependencies.txt) file)
 * MariaDB and HeidiSQL